Simon bar Kokhba: Overview

 For many Jews of the time, this turn of events was heralded as the long-hoped-for Messianic Age.
 The Romans fared very poorly during the initial revolt facing a unified Jewish force, in contrast to the First Jewish–Roman War, where Flavius Josephus records three separate Jewish armies fighting each other for control of the Temple Mount during the three weeks after the Romans had breached Jerusalem's walls and were fighting their way to the center.
-Being outnumbered and taking heavy casualties, the Romans adopted a scorched earth policy which reduced and demoralised the Judean populace, slowly grinding away at the will of the Judeans to sustain the war.
+Being outnumbered and taking heavy casualties, the Romans adopted a scorched earth policy which reduced and demoralised the Judean populace, slowly grinding away the Judean will to sustain the war.

 During the final phase of the war, Bar Kokhba took up refuge in the fortress of Betar.
 The Romans eventually captured it after laying siege to the city.

 The Jerusalem Talmud makes several claims considered as non-historical by modern scholarship.
 One such claim is that the duration of the siege was of three and half years, although the war itself lasted, according to the same author, two and half years.
 (Note: The 2nd century chronicler, Rabbi Yose b.
 Halpetha (Halafta), says in his work, Seder Olam, chapter 30, that the wars waged by Ben Koziba (i.e. Bar Kokhba) lasted two and half years, although the siege on the Jewish stronghold, Betar, is said to have lasted three and a half years.)
 Another part of the Talmudic narrative is that the Romans killed all the defenders except for one Jewish youth, Simeon ben Gamliel II, whose life was spared.
-According to Cassius Dio, 580,000 Jews were killed in overall war operations across the country, and some 50 fortified towns and 985 villages razed to the ground, while the number of those who perished by famine, disease and fire was beyond finding out.
+According to Cassius Dio, writing several decades after the original events took place (132-135 AD), 580,000 Jews were killed in overall war operations across the country, and some 50 fortified towns and 985 villages razed to the ground, while the number of those who perished by famine, disease and fire was beyond finding out.